mulllhausen/analysis.null.place/.source/content/how-does-bitcoin-mining-work/index.md

 </div>

 Of course, a miner may be lucky or unlucky.
-You will have noticed this when you tried mining using the [final form](#form3) of the *cryptographic hashing* section - sometimes you find a valid nonce in many fewer attempts than the average, and sometimes in many more.
+You will have noticed this when you tried mining in the [final scenario](#form3) of the *cryptographic hashing* section - sometimes you find a valid nonce in many fewer attempts than the average, and sometimes in many more.
 The process is random, just like trying to shake a 6 with a dice.

-Interestingly, if 9 or more characters must be matched, then the nonce alone is not large enough for the average number of attempts that must be made.
-Matching 9 characters will require on average 34,359,738,368 double-hash attempts; however, the nonce field is only 4 bytes long and so has a maximum value of 4,294,967,295.
+Interestingly, if 9 or more digits must be matched, then the nonce alone is not large enough for the average number of attempts that must be made.
+Matching 9 characters will require on average 34,359,738,368 double-hash attempts;
-What is a miner to do if it reaches 4,294,967,295 attempts and a solution has still not been found?
-One option is to increment the timestamp field in the block by 1 second and begin mining again with a nonce of 0.
-But what if the miners are so fast that they can hash at more than 4,294,967,295 hashes per second?
+however, the bitcoin nonce field is only 4 bytes long and so has a maximum value of 4,294,967,295.
+What is a bitcoin miner to do if it reaches 4,294,967,295 attempts and a solution has still not been found?
+One option is to increment the timestamp field in the block by 1 second and begin mining again with a nonce of
+0. But what if the miners are so fast that they can hash at more than 4,294,967,295 hashes per second?
 In that case they can change some redundant data in the first transaction of the block they are currently mining and reset the nonce to 0.